StellarSt0rm/scratchclientImproved/docs/reference/User.md

 ###`#!python post_comment(content, parent_id="", commentee_id="")` { #post_comment data-toc-label="post_comment" }

 Posts a comment on the user's profile.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **content** (`#!python str`) - The content of the comment to be posted.
 - **parent_id** (`#!python Optional[Literal[""] | int]`) - If the comment to be posted is a reply, this is the comment ID of the parent comment.
 Otherwise, this is an empty string `#!python ""`.
 - **commentee_id** (`#!python Optiona[Literal[""] | int]`) - If the comment to be posted is a reply, this is the user ID of the author of the parent comment.
 Otherwise, this an empty string `#!python ""`.

+**RETURNS** - `#!python int`

 **Example:**